 - BSR Rapid Human Rights Due Diligence - tool

-- NEW: Stronger Together - Practical Guide for Supporting Workers affected by the War in Ukraine - May 2022
+- Stronger Together - Practical Guide for Supporting Workers affected by the War in Ukraine - May 2022

 Resources for managing labour exploitation and human trafficking risks:

 - New: 6th EU Sanctions Package - see here

 - European Cluster Collaboration Platform: The Forum has been created to enhance the ability of European industry to contribute to the delivery of humanitarian aid for Ukraine and to support Ukrainian refugees in Member State countries.
 In this Forum you can share information, register your offers of assistance, propose collaborations and request assistance in order to facilitate procurement and delivery of urgent humanitarian requirements.
 These include food, hygiene products, medicines; as well as personal equipment to ensure survivability in war and refugee conditions, including shelters, clothing, bedding and accommodation.